HIV-1 and HIV-2 Antibody Screen for Hemolyzed Specimens, Serum

 This test is not offered as a screening or confirmatory test for blood donor specimens.

-This test is not offered for maternal/newborn HIV screening for specimens originating in New York.
+This test is not offered for maternal or newborn HIV screening for specimens originating in New York.

 Negative results should be evaluated cautiously if the patient has clinical symptoms and/or a history of high-risk behavior for HIV infection.
-The CDC recommends confirmatory testing by Western blot on serum specimens that are reactive by the rapid HIV antibody tests, even if the initial EIA results are negative.
+The CDC recommends confirmatory testing on serum specimens that are reactive by the rapid HIV antibody tests, even if the initial EIA results are negative.

 A reactive screen and confirmed HIV antibody test result should be reported by the health care provider to the State Department of Health in accordance with the legislation in some states.